nprapps/mapturner/README.md

 ## Usage

-Define a YAML configuration file, for example:
+Define a YAML configuration file, such as the following example.
+The complete list of valid options is further on in this documentation.

 ```
 bbox: '77.25 24.28 91.45 31.5'